 Emma Rigby won much praise for her time on Hollyoaks as Hannah Ashworth.
-She was at the centre of one of the show's most hard hitting storylines at the time, which dealt with bulimia and anorexia.
+She was at the center of one of the show’s most hard hitting storylines at the time, which dealt with bulimia and anorexia.

-Now popping up in various TV shows on both sides of the Atlantic (she’s the Red Queen in Once Upon A Time In Wonderland), the illness her character suffered from on Hollyoaks translated to the one she took on for British slasher Demons Never Die – a film which is much better than it has any right to be given that its primary marketing tool was that it also featured Tulisa (I think she’s in a band and on X-Factor).
+Now popping up in various TV shows on both sides of the Atlantic (she’s the Red Queen in Once Upon A Time In Wonderland), the illness her character suffered from on Hollyoaks translated to the one she took on for British slasher Demons Never Die – a movie which is much better than it has any right to be given that its primary marketing tool was that it also featured Tulisa (I think she’s in a band and on X-Factor).

 Rigby is one of a group of teens who commit to a suicide pact, only to change their minds as a masked killer starts picking them off one by one.
-Emma’s bulimic model Samantha suffers from ‘second girl syndrome’ so isn’t in the film for very long, but she’s not bad for what time she does spend on screen.
+Emma’s bulimic model Samantha suffers from ‘second girl syndrome’ so isn’t in the movie for very long, but she’s not bad for what time she does spend on screen.
 Demons Never Die owes a huge debt to Wes Craven’s Scream movies.
 There are some scenes lifted directly out of that series, but it does enough to keep up the interest with a few genuinely creepy moments.
 It’s a shame the ending makes no sense whatsoever.